r0zetta/twitter_gather/README.md

 # twitter_gather
-The latest version of my Twitter data collection and analysis tools
+The latest version of my Twitter data collection and analysis tools.
+Consider all other stuff deprecated.

 All other stuff is deprecated.